vembry/broker/README.md

 # broker
-is an attempt to create a message broker using golang
+This is an attempt to create a modular message broker using golang